nhsengland/python-in-an-hour/README.md

 ## RAP Example Pipeline

-The rap_example_pipeline_python.ipynb notebook, demonstrates - in a very simple way - the three main steps common to almost all analytical processes:
+The rap_example_pipeline_python.ipynb notebook demonstrates - in a very simple way - the three main steps common to almost all analytical processes:

 1. **Get the data** - in this case we'll download the artificial HES data from the web
 2. **Process the data** - we'll do a simple aggregation